-Discovery may help nerve regeneration in spinal injuryNovember 6th, 2012 in Neuroscience /
+Discovery may help nerve regeneration in spinal injuryNovember 6, 2012 in Medicine & Health / Neuroscience

 Scientists at the Universities of Liverpool and Glasgow have uncovered a possible new method of enhancing nerve repair in the treatment of spinal cord injuries.